alejandrojuria/tightbinder/paper.md

 # Features

-Obtention of the band structure requires obtaining the spectrum of the Hamiltonian of the system, which in practice is equivalent to computing and diagonalizing its matrix representation.
+The band structure is the spectrum of the Hamiltonian of the system, which is obtained by computing and diagonalizing its matrix representation.
 Therefore, the library is mainly built using linear algebra operations from the common Python libraries for scientific computing, i.e.
 `NumPy` [@numpy], `SciPy` [@scipy] and `matplotlib` [@matplotlib] for visualization of the results.
 `tightbinder` focuses on providing the necessary routines and classes to build, modify